Quantum generative model on bicycle-sharing system and an application: Numerical Experiments and Simulation

 \subsection{Data Preparation}

 \baselineskip

 The bicycle-sharing system targeted in our study is DATE BIKE in Sendai City.
 DATE BIKE covers the central area of Sendai, with 134 operational ports as of April 2024.

 A data overview before machine learning showed that the bicycle-sharing system is strongly affected by commuter use.
 As a whole system, bicycles in residential areas tended to move to office areas in the morning and return in the evening.
-Thus, we classify all 134 ports into three groups: "Residential," "Office," and "Others."
-Residential includes all ports where the average bicycle count decreases by two or more from 7:00 to 9:00 on weekdays, Office consists of all ports where the average bicycle count increases by two or more from 7:00 to 9:00 on weekdays, and Others includes all other ports.
-The total number of bicycles within each group is then aggregated, treating the system as effectively consisting of three ports.
+Thus, we classify all 134 ports into three groups: "\textit{Residential}," "\textit{Office}," and "\textit{Others}." \textit{Residential} includes all ports where the average bicycle count decreases by two or more from 7:00 to 9:00 on weekdays, \textit{Office} consists of all ports where the average bicycle count increases by two or more from 7:00 to 9:00 on weekdays, and \textit{Others} includes all other ports.
+The total number of bicycles within each group is then aggregated, treating the system as effectively consisting of three port groups.
 Table \ref{table:Port Aggregation} summarizes the classification.
 See Appendix \ref{App:Port Classification} for details that the grouping consistently reflects the current Sendai City.

-Following Section~\ref{sec:Time Series Data}, we discretize the one-hour increment $\Delta X_{d,t}$ at each group $d$ and time grid $t$ using SAX with $N=2$ states.
-We fix the start of day at 6{:}00 AM and set $t=0$ there; then $t$ increases by one per hour until 10{:}00 PM ($t=16$).
+Following Section~\ref{sec:Time Series Data}, we discretize the one-hour increment $\Delta x_{d,t}$ at each group $d$ and time grid $t$ using SAX with $N=2$ states.
+We fix the start of day at 6{:}00 and set $t=0$ there; then $t$ increases by one per hour until 22{:}00 ($t=16$).
 This fixed origin is chosen because the demand is non-stationary over the day, unlike stationary settings in Refs.~\cite{horowitz2022quantum,okumura2024application}.

-We use $\Delta X_{d,t}$ rather than raw counts to more directly reflect demand pressure (see also the mapping back to representative increments $A_{dt}(j)$ in Section~\ref{sec:Time Series Data}).
-The data period is April 1–30, 2024; we use 21 weekdays, thus preparing $21$ realizations of a 3-dimensional time series on a 17-point time grid.
+The data period is April 1–30, 2024; we use 21 weekdays, thus preparing 21 realizations of a 3-dimensional time series on a 17-point time grid.